ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 its descendants in such an order that:

 * nodes of any array are visited in array order, and
-* nodes are visited before all their descendants,
+* nodes are visited before all their descendants.

-applies the child segment `[<selectors>]` to each node, and concatenates the resultant nodelists together in the order in which the nodes were visited.
+It applies the child segment `[<selectors>]` to each node and concatenates the resultant nodelists together in the order in which the nodes were visited.

 This definition does not stipulate the order in which the children of an object are visited, since